-• • + Patient may have septic shock Patient may have sepsis or have other causes for deterioration Sepsis screening negative & ESCALATE Top End, East Arnhem & Big Rivers: Urgent escalation to on-site Rural Medical Practitioners (RMP) or Duty Medical Officer (DMO) on 8999 8666.
-Notify DMO, onsite RMP or MRaCC Re-screen as clinically indicated.
+• • - ESCALATE Patient may have septic shock Patient may have sepsis or have other causes for deterioration Sepsis screening negative Top End, East Arnhem & Big Rivers: Urgent escalation to on-site Rural Medical Practitioners (RMP) or Duty Medical Officer (DMO) on 8999 8666.
+Notify DMO, onsite RMP or MRaCC.
+Escalated to: Re-screen as clinically indicated.
 Central Australia & Barkly: Urgent escalation to Medical Retrieval and Consultation Centre (MRaCC) on 1800 167 222.
-Escalated to: Initial: If sepsis suspected by a senior medical officer, commence the SEPSIS BUNDLE.
-Consider alternate diagnoses and simultaneous investigation and treatment for differential diagnoses.
-RESPOND Sepsis/septic shock diagnosis Y / N Time: Initial: Print name: Role: If sepsis is not suspected now, document the provisional diagnosis in the medical record.
+Initial: ND & If sepsis suspected by a senior medical officer, commence the SEPSIS BUNDLE .
+Consider alternate diagnosis and simultaneous investigation and treatment for differential diagnoses.
+SPOND Sepsis/septic shock diagnosis Y / N RE Time: Initial: Print name: Role: If sepsis is not suspected now, document the provisional diagnosis in the medical records.
 Re-evaluate as clinically indicated.
 If patient deteriorates, re-screen by starting a new pathway.
-If to be discharged home, give patient sepsis recognition education.
+If to be discharged home, give patient and/or caregiver sepsis recognition education.